kedNalatacId/SMZ3Randomizer/GETTING_STARTED.md

   - say "yes" when VSCode asks if you want to install / restore

 6. Install Postgres
+  - On a mac:
     - brew install postgres
       - brew services start postgresql
     - or the postgress.app

-7. Initialize postgres database (assuming brew install here)
+7. Initialize postgres database (from command line)
   - createdb `whoami`
     - this is needed to access psql to begin with
   - psql